dildeolupbiten/TkAccount/README.md

 ![img23](https://user-images.githubusercontent.com/29302909/98705276-9827b780-238e-11eb-94fe-e86d40fccab8.png)

 As can be seen above, the opened window is separated into two frames vertically.
-The left frame is the frame we make our selections, the right frame is the frame that the graphs would be displayed.
+The left frame is the frame we make our selections, the right frame is the frame that graphs would be displayed.

 We could select one or more than one products from the treeview.
-Then we should select the checkbutton groups.
+Then we should select a checkbutton from the checkbutton groups.

 **Cumulative** and **Comparative** checkbuttons belong to one checkbutton group.
 Both of them can not be selected at the same time.